Chapter 9 Performance Measures

 ## <chr> <dbl> <dbl> <dbl> <dbl>

 For the person-weighted estimand, the aggregation estimator and multilevel model are biased but the linear regression estimator is unbiased.
 However, the aggregation estimator and multilevel model estimator still have smaller standard errors than the linear regression estimator.
-RMSE now captures the trade-off between bias and reduced variance.
-Overall, aggregation and multilevel modeling have RMSE that is around 3% larger than linear regression.
+RMSE now captures the trade-off between increased bias and reduced variance.
+Overall, aggregation and multilevel modeling have an RMSE that is around 5% smaller than linear regression.
+The greater precision is worth the bias price.

 After modifying the data-generating function, we will also need to modify the analysis function(s) to record the sample-specific treatment effect parameter.
 We might have, for example: